 Foreign Currency Considerations.
+The Fund's NAV is determined on the basis of U.S. dollars and, therefore, the Fund may lose value if a foreign currency depreciates against the U.S. dollar, even if the local currency value of the Fund's holdings goes up.
 The Fund's assets will be invested primarily in the equity securities of foreign issuers and the income received by the Fund will be primarily in foreign currencies.
 Meanwhile, the Fund will compute and expects to distribute its income in U.S. dollars, and the computation of income will be made on the date that the income is earned by the Fund at the foreign exchange rate in effect on that date.
 Any gain or loss attributable to fluctuations in exchange rates between the time the Fund accrues income or gain and the time the Fund converts such income or gain from a foreign currency to the dollar is generally treated as ordinary income or loss.
 Therefore, if the value of a foreign currency increases relative to the U.S. dollar between the accrual of income and the time at which the Fund converts the foreign currency to U.S. dollars, the Fund will recognize ordinary income upon conversion.
 In such circumstances, if the Fund has insufficient cash in U.S. dollars to meet distribution requirements under the Internal Revenue Code of 1986, as amended (the "Code"), the Fund may be required to liquidate certain positions in order to make distributions.
 The liquidation of investments, if required, may also have an adverse impact on the Fund's performance.
 Furthermore, the Fund may incur costs in connection with conversions between U.S. dollars and foreign currencies.
 The Fund will conduct its foreign currency exchange transactions either on a spot (i.e., cash) basis at the spot rate prevailing in the foreign currency exchange market, or through entering into forward, futures or options contracts to purchase or sell foreign currencies.
 The use of currency transactions could result in the Fund's incurring losses as a result of the imposition of exchange controls, exchange rate regulation, suspension of settlements or the inability to deliver or receive a specified currency.

 Some foreign governments heavily regulate or restrict the exchange of foreign currencies.
 These restrictions may adversely affect the Fund and its investments.
 The Fund may also be subject to delays in converting or transferring U.S. dollars to foreign currencies for the purpose of purchasing foreign securities.
-This could leave the Fund with uninvested cash and may hinder the Fund's performance, since any delay could result in the Fund missing an investment opportunity and purchasing securities at a higher price than originally intended.
+This could leave the Fund with uninvested cash, may hinder the Fund's performance, since any delay could result in the Fund missing an investment opportunity and purchasing securities at a higher price than originally intended, and cause the Fund to incur cash drag.